 Arguably, fit is the most important element to get right when choosing a new lid, and having a helmet that fits correctly is essential in ensuring it will effectively protect your head in the event of a crash.
 Even a helmet packing all of the latest and safest helmet technology, if poorly fitting, will hugely reduce its chances of providing the required levels of protection.
 MIPS helmets can fit slightly differently so if you’re unsure about what brand or size will best fit your head shape, we always recommend heading to your local bike shop to try before you buy.

 Helmets are available in a huge range of cuts and shapes, all of which tend to suit one style of mountain biking better than another.
-XC helmets tend to be slimmer and more aerodynamic, whereas trail and enduro helmets drop down further at the rear and sides to provide more coverage.
+Cross-country helmets tend to be slimmer and more aerodynamic as XC trails tend to be less perilous, whereas trail and enduro helmets have a deeper fit and drop down further at the rear and sides to provide more coverage and head protection given the increased likelihood of crashing.

-How well vented a helmet is often decided by its intended use.
-XC and endurance lids that are designed to be worn for long durations, during high-intensity efforts, tend to have more airy venting.
-The best enduro and DH helmets usually prioritize shell coverage over venting.
+The amount of venting a helmet has is often decided by its intended use.
+XC and endurance lids that are designed to be worn for long durations or during high-intensity efforts, tend to have more venting to help prevent the rider from overheating.
+While the best enduro and DH helmets usually prioritize shell coverage over venting.

 Helmets are good for one crash and one crash only.
 Even if you cannot see any damage, if your helmet has experienced some form of impact it’s time to purchase a replacement – it’s simply not worth the risk.
 Some brands even offer a crash replacement program that allows you to get a new helmet at a reduced rate, something that’s worth looking into if you’re accident-prone.